karrioapi/karrio/README.md

 -   **Extensible**: Build anything with webhooks, APIs and metadata.
 -   **Multi-carrier SDK**: Use the karrio SDK to integrate with custom carrier APIs.
 -   **Fulfilment**: Connect carrier accounts, get live rates and purchase shipping labels.
--   **Tracking**: Create package trackers, get real time tracking status and deliver a great shopping experience.
+-   **Tracking**: Create package trackers, get real-time tracking status and deliver a great shopping experience.
 -   **Address Validation**: Validate shipping addresses using integrated 3rd party APIs.
 -   **Cloud**: Optimized for deployments using Docker.
 -   **Dashboard**: Use the karrio dashboard to orchestrate your logistics operations.